-Using the right camera settings in construction time lapse is essential to get consistency across your photos.
+Using the right time lapse camera settings is essential to get consistency across your photos.

-Choosing the wrong camera settings for time lapse will give you troublesome variations in colour and lighting across photos.
+Choosing the wrong camera or intervalometer time lapse settings will give you troublesome variations in colour and lighting across photos.

 This inconsistency can massively increase your post-production workload and cause a lot of frustration in the editing suite.

-But, we’ll cover everything you need to know about camera settings so you can be confident you’ll get consistent results.
+But, we’ll cover everything you need to know about camera and intervalometer settings so you can be confident you’ll get consistent results.

-These settings will work regardless of which DSLR you use; Canon, Nikon, or Sony.
+These time lapse settings will work regardless of which DSLR you use; Canon, Nikon, or Sony.